 If you are an F-1 student, and you are maintaining your immigration status (which means following the rules and regulations of the immigration service), you may work on campus once you enroll for your first semester.
 J-1 students may work under certain circumstances.
 Student workers on campus are permitted to work 20 hours per week during the semester; full-time work is permitted during breaks.
 Please make an appointment at the International Faculty & Staff Office for questions about employment.

 Human Resource Services maintains a listing of available student job opportunities.
 The Student Employment Office can provide you with information about finding a student job on campus after your arrival and class registration.
-You may also wish to inquire with Housing & Residential Services and University Libraries.
+You may also wish to inquire with Housing and Residential Services and University Libraries.
 The computer labs on campus also hire student workers.

 Graduate assistantships provide students with a stipend and full-tuition waiver.
 Approximately 25% of degree-seeking graduate students receive assistantships.
 Before you apply for an assistantship, be sure to read these tips provided by NIU’s Faculty Development & Instructional Design Center.